How to Encrypt Email on Gmail, Outlook, iOS, and More in 2022

 Under Certificates and Algorithms, you should see the certificates appearing next to Signing Certificate and Encryption Certificate.

-Encrypt a single message and attachment
+How to encrypt a single message and attachment in Outlook

 Step 1: Start a new message.